vasiltsakov/twdb-yelp-camp/README.md

 # twdb-yelp-camp

-## The Last Massive Project of The Web Developer Bootcamp
+## The Last Massive Project of The Web Developer Bootcamp - Udemy course of Colt Steele

 ### Technologies used: